The History of Bathing

 If I were an Archaeologist, or an Anthropologist (whichever would actually get paid to make a wild guess at the origin of bathing), I would offer the following explanation of how that all changed:

 Two people who loved each other very much, but stunk really bad, decided they needed some time away from the tribe, kids, and the in-laws.
 Their camp at the time was situated as such that their only option for privacy was a huge boulder on the other side of a river.
-When they got to other side, they instantly noticed that something was different....better....
-Instead of just pretending, they could now (in the absence of eye watering body odor) actually distinguish the notes of licorice, kiwi and shoe leather in their wine glasses.
+After swimming across this river, they instantly noticed that something was different....better....
+They could now (in the absence of eye watering body odor) actually truly distinguish those notes of licorice, kiwi and shoe leather in their wine glasses.

 Extensive minutes on internet search engines proved to be futile in finding the names of the people who first bathed on a regular basis.
 But, it did indicate that bathing was more likely associated with religious ceremony than hygiene.
 The first real evidence of bathing for cleanliness was the bath of Mohenjo-daro.
 Located in Sindh, Pakistan, the bath dates back to the ancient Indus Valley Civilization, which is roughly the same time the upper classes in ancient Mesopotamia and Egypt may have actually had showers in their homes.
 The lower classes presumably covered their heinous odor with cheap cologne, creating a subculture that exists to this day.